Skip to content

 • Top-Down (Sales-Led): The standard CAC payback period is 12-18 months.
 You are paying for human relationships, discovery calls, and navigational prowess within buying committees.
 Win rates for elite teams hover around 20-30%.

-• Bottom-Up (PLG): The efficiency standard is ruthless.
+• Bottom-Up (PLG): The efficiency standard is disciplined.
 Best-in-class PLG companies achieve CAC payback in <12 months, often closer to 6 months.
 Why?
 Because the product does the prospecting.
 However, conversion rates from Free-to-Paid are brutally low—typically 5-10% for pure self-serve motions.

 2. The "Sales-Assist" Multiplier